 Seed Sowing Tips

-- Order your seeds right away to you have them right when needed.
+- Order your seeds right away so they are ready to sow when conditions are right.
 Timing is important.

 - Read all of the seed packets for sowing tips.
 Note any special sowing instructions (e.g. pea seeds can be pre-soaked in water to encourage germination).